Unlock Potential and Nurture Growth With Therapyland

 - Difficulty with social interaction, including spatial awareness

-- Difficulty with feeding, food aversions and textures, and/or has a very limited diet
+- Difficulty with feeding, food aversions and textures, and/or a very limited diet.

-- Difficulty regulating activity level, and is often hyperactive
+- Difficulty regulating activity levels and is often hyperactive.

-- Frequent emotional outburst or “meltdowns” in behavior
+- Frequent emotional outbursts or “meltdowns” in behavior.

 How Long Do Children Typically Need ABA Therapy?

 The length of time a child needs regular ABA therapy sessions depends on the type of program implemented, the goals of the child’s therapist and family members, and the child’s progress.
 ABA involves ongoing therapy with modifications made to satisfy the child’s ever-evolving needs as they grow older.